HunterBelanger/abeille/README.md

 may also be specified in the input file, and are generated when the program is run with the `--plot` flag.
 Shared memory parallelism is implemented with OpenMP, and is turned on by default.
-Distributed memory parallelism with MPI can be turned on at compiled time with the `-DMGMC_USE_MPI=ON` opiton when running cmake.
+Distributed memory parallelism with MPI can be turned on at compiled time with the `-DABEILLE_USE_MPI=ON` opiton when running cmake.

-In addition to solving standard k-eigenvalue and fixed-source problems, MGMC is also able to solve neutron noise problems for macroscopic cross section oscillations and for vibrations of flat surfaces.
+In addition to solving standard k-eigenvalue and fixed-source problems, Abeille is also able to solve neutron noise problems for macroscopic cross section oscillations and for vibrations of flat surfaces.
 The basic methods to perform noise transport were developed by Dr Amélie Rouchon durring her PhD [3,4].